 The world is getting smaller and smaller.
 Plane tickets keep falling in price and it is no longer uncommon to travel halfway across the globe to go on holiday.
-Nor is falling in love with someone who lives 8,000km away from you.
-It’s not something you can control, after all, love knows no distance, right?
+Nor is falling in love with someone who lives 8,000km away from you – hence the boom in long-distance relationships over the last decade or two.
+It’s not something you can control after all, love knows no distance, right?

 I don’t know if it’s a good or a bad thing, but you can call me somewhat of an expert at long-distance relationships.
 Out of the five serious partners I’ve had since I was 16, four of them have had a long-distance aspect to them to some extent.
 So to those people who believe that it could never work, let me prove to you otherwise.
 You just need to know how to make it work.

 It’s easier if you start off in the same country

 I’m not saying it’s impossible, but it sure makes it easier.
 My shortest serious relationships were those that began long-distance from the start.
 Although, funnily enough, the distance had nothing to do with our break-ups, but perhaps there was something lacking there from the start that could have made it work.